 For HPC users considering a move to the cloud, security is an important topic.
+This is why many mobile application developers decide to go to websites similar to fraudwatchinternational.com/services/application-security for more information on how they can gain support with protecting mobile applications from external threats but these ideas can extend to other areas of computing as well.
 In the first article in this series, we began with the perimeter of our cloud security model covering cloud provider edge protection, VPCs, network security and firewall rules.
 In the second article, we explored identity and access management at the level of the cloud provider, deployed services, and individual machine instances.
 In this final article, we’ll focus on additional measures to secure cloud instances and data including patching, trusted instances, encrypted storage, and other security-related tools.
 As with other articles in this series we discuss security in the context of Amazon Web Services (AWS) although the same concepts apply to other cloud providers as well.

 In cloud environments, protecting the machine instances that comprise the cluster is important.
 We’ve already discussed several layers of security including: